AndyHegemann/FRC_TimeClock/README.md

 * Clear Settings
   * This clears all of the stored settings like: Attendance save location, people file selection, serial port, and the like
 * People File Viewer
-  * **Only make edits when no one is signed in**, the application currently does not retroactively change peoples ID in attendance files.
+  * **Only make edits when no one is signed in**, the application does not retroactively change peoples ID in attendance files.
 Making changes while people are signed in will make the applicaiton unsable and potentialy compromise attendance files
   * This shows the current people CSV file used to assign ID's and badge UID's to Names
   * While there is rudimentary editing support it is highly reccomended to only edit values within the application.
 Adding additional people is best handled with external programs
   * Unlike other areas of the settings page the People File Viewer does not automatically save so please remember to save the file when you are done editing